kiedtl/website/src/content/blog/hare.md

 #### Far too loose syntax for `if`/`else`/`for`

-A commonly-cited problem with C's syntax is the fact that the braces for loops and control-flow statements are optional.
+A commonly-cited problem with C's syntax is the fact that the braces for loops and control-flow statements are optional, enabling a lot subtle mistakes.
 Instead of taking care of this problem like any sane language created in 2020 would, Hare sadly does not.

 #### Less undefined behaviour